-Hand crafted in Canada this plane is named after one of the Summer Bow Making School graduates, Kwangtae Kim
+Hand crafted in Korea this plane is named after one of the Summer Bow Making School graduates, Kwangtae Kim.

-Hand crafted in Canada this plane is named after one of the Summer Bow Making School graduates, Kwangtae Kim.
-Same as above model but has palm in stalled.
+Hand crafted in Korea this plane is named after one of the Summer Bow Making School graduates, Kwangtae Kim.
+Same as above model but has palm installed.